usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 This collection of readings has been specifically curated to enhance your knowledge and understanding of how the industry manages and delivers Agile projects.

-* [Agile Government](https://www2.deloitte.com/us/en/insights/industry/public-sector/government-trends/2024/agile-government-is-imperative-for-public-sector.html) – This report from Deloitte Insights provides a comprehensive analysis of how government agencies worldwide are applying agile approaches across procurement, regulation, policymaking, and workforce management with recent federal case studies.
+* [Agile Government](https://www2.deloitte.com/us/en/insights/industry/public-sector/government-trends/2024/agile-government-is-imperative-for-public-sector.html) – This report from Deloitte Insights provides a comprehensive analysis of how government agencies worldwide are applying Agile approaches across procurement, regulation, policymaking, and workforce management with recent federal case studies.

-* [The 5 A's of Agile Government Performance and Tools for Adoption](https://napawash.org/articles-from-our-partners/the-5-as-of-agile-government-performance-and-tools-for-adoption)– A summary and introduction to a practical framework for measuring and improving government performance using agile principles with specific federal implementation guidance.
+* [The 5 A's of Agile Government Performance and Tools for Adoption](https://napawash.org/articles-from-our-partners/the-5-as-of-agile-government-performance-and-tools-for-adoption)– A summary and introduction to a practical framework for measuring and improving government performance using Agile principles with specific federal implementation guidance.

-* [Adopting Agile in Government: A Comparative Case Study](https://www.tandfonline.com/doi/full/10.1080/14719037.2024.2354776) (optional)– An academic analysis of successful and failed agile implementations across government agencies, with focus on implementation challenges and success factors.
+* [Adopting Agile in Government: A Comparative Case Study](https://www.tandfonline.com/doi/full/10.1080/14719037.2024.2354776) (optional)– An academic analysis of successful and failed Agile implementations across government agencies, with focus on implementation challenges and success factors.

-* [GAO Agile Assessment Guide](https://www.gao.gov/products/gao-20-590g) (optional) \- Latest government auditing guidance from GAO on evaluating agile implementations, with metrics for program health and success indicators.
+* [GAO Agile Assessment Guide](https://www.gao.gov/products/gao-20-590g) (optional) \- Latest government auditing guidance from GAO on evaluating Agile implementations, with metrics for program health and success indicators.

 * [DevSecOps: Challenges and Solutions](https://www.actiac.org/documents/devsecops-challenges-and-solutions) (optional) \- As organizations go through this transformational journey towards DevSecOps, it is likely to encounter challenges that can be organized in three high level categories—Cultural, Leadership and Technical.
 ACT-IAC developed this whitepaper to document those challenges as well as offer possible solutions that have had some measure of success within federal organizations.